 While you can find some kayak racks for your RV’s roof, most RVers don’t want to add additional height.
-Doing this can also detract from your gas mileage, which is likely already poor.
-When you only get around 10 MPG, you want to save every bit of mileage you can.
+Doing this can also decrease your gas mileage, which is likely already poor.
+When you only get around 10 MPG, you want to save every bit of gas mileage you can.

 However, smaller RV trailers and motorhomes may work well with roof mounts.
 Another option is to mount your kayaks on the roof of your truck or SUV if you’re towing a camper.
 Lastly, if you have a motorhome, you could invest in a kayak trailer and tow it behind your rig.

 7 Best RV Kayak Racks for Your Camper